vikrambhatt1405/vikrambhatt1405.github.io/index.md

-Hi, I am a post graduate student at Department of Computational and Data Sciences, Indian Institute of Scicences.I write about deep learning(as a practioner point of view), scalable data systems, analytics, and my research work.
-You can find tutorials of various topics.
+Hi, I am a post graduate student at Department of Computational and Data Sciences, Indian Institute of Scicences.
+Prior to admission in IISc, I finished my graduation in Integrated M.Sc.Physics(5yrs) in Indian Institute of Technology, Kharagpur.
+My research is focused on Graph Theory and Spectral Partitions.
 During my stay in IISc, I have finished following courses(not necessarily in chronological order).

 - Machine Learning with Large Datasets
 - Machine Learning for Signal Processing